holepunchto/hypercore/README.md

 The key of this feed.
 A 32 byte buffer.
 Other peers need this key to start replicating the feed.

-#### `feed.publicId`
+#### `feed.discoveryKey`

-A 32 byte buffer containing a public id of the feed.
-The public id is sha-256 hmac of the string `hypercore` using the feed key as the password.
+A 32 byte buffer containing a discovery key of the feed.
+The discovery key is sha-256 hmac of the string `hypercore` using the feed key as the password.
-You can use the public id to find other peers sharing this feed without disclosing your feed key to a third party.
+You can use the discovery key to find other peers sharing this feed without disclosing your feed key to a third party.

 #### `feed.blocks`